 Here’s another of my closest friends, Mark Napolitano — originally from London and now living in Austin, TX along with his lovely wife Tina.
 Mark, Tina, Marieta, and I are going to head off to the wine country this fall and enjoy some of nature’s delights.
 Mark is best known as the founder of PokerPages.com.
 He actually hired me to be a poker coach once, can you believe that?
 That’s about the time the site started to crash.

 Bill Edler — great poker player, talented sports gambler, and lousy golfer.
 I’ve enjoyed Bill’s company for years.
 Always a gentleman.
 Lots of class.
 We have lots of mutual friends, and he’s always welcome to any social engagement I’m at, especially when he pays.

 Blair Rodman.
 Note: Just copy everything I wrote about Bill Edler above and paste it here.

-Barry Shulman, owner and publisher of Card Player Magazine.
+Barry Shulman, owner, and publisher of Card Player Magazine.
 Barry has done a lot of the game, not just as the owner of the magazine and website, but also as a player.
 He’s won WSOP-Europe Main Event Championship, two gold bracelets, and now travels the world with his lovely wife, Allyn Jaffrey-Shulman.
 Kudos to Barry for Allyn’s induction this year into the Women in Poker Hall of Fame.
-Sometime ahead if not now, I think Barry should be seriously considered for the Poker Hall of Fame.
+Sometimes ahead, if not now, I think Barry should be seriously considered for the Poker Hall of Fame.

-Darvin Moon, who finished as the runner up in the Main Event Championship a few years ago.
+Darvin Moon, who finished as the runner-up in the Main Event Championship a few years ago.
 I got to know Darvin more this past year, as he was featured on “Poker Night in America.”
 Darvin is here with his wife Wendy, who always comes out to the tournaments and sweats her favorite player.
 Darvin is a real ironman.
 I have to write more about him sometimes.
-You should see this guy swing an axe.
+You should see this guy swing an ax.